Chinmay1635/Khaatabook-v3.0/Readme.md

 ## Introduction

-Khaatabook is a comprehensive expense management application designed to help users keep track of their financial transactions effortlessly.
+Khaatabook is a expense management application designed to help users keep track of their financial transactions effortlessly.
 This project allows users to add, categorize, and monitor their expenses, set budgets, and receive alerts when budgets are exceeded.
 The application also provides insightful graphs and reports to help users better understand their spending habits.
 Built using EJS for templating and MongoDB for data management, Khaatabook aims to make expense tracking easy and intuitive.

 ## Features